dexter2206/ising/doc/usage.rst

 Tweaking execution
 ------------------

-You can use the following keyword arguments to ``ising.search`` to tweak its execution:
+One can use the following keyword arguments to ``ising.search`` to tweak its execution:

 - ``num_states``: integer specifying how many low-energy states should be found.
 - ``method``: indicating whether CPU (``method='CPU'``) or GPU (``method='GPU'``) implementation should be used.
 If not given, CPU implementation is used by default.